-This new commissioned work will be the first large-scale sculpture by Smith to enter the permanent collections.
-Other works by the artist currently in the holdings of the Fine Arts Museums of San Francisco include 21 prints and a 1993 drawing Untitled, which is a promised gift of Dorothy and George Saxe.
+This commissioned work is the first large-scale sculpture by Smith to enter the permanent collections.
+Other works by the artist currently in the holdings of the Fine Arts Museums of San Francisco include 21 prints and a 1993 drawing Untitled, a promised gift of Dorothy and George Saxe.

 About Kiki Smith

 As a leading force in American contemporary art, Kiki Smith’s work is varied in both subject and medium.
 With a specific focus on the human body, especially the female form, Smith often incorporates religious imagery and references to folktales in her acclaimed sculptures, prints, photographs, and multi-media works.
 Employing materials as diverse as glass, bronze, ceramic, beeswax, fiber, and human hair, Smith blends the line between art and craft and addresses important societal issues such as the marginalization of women and personal spirituality.

 Smith’s work was the focus of a comprehensive solo show at the Museum of Modern Art, New York in 2003.
 Kiki Smith: Prints, Books, and Things showcased the scope of Smith’s printed art, presenting it thematically, with a focus on such topics as anatomy, self-portraiture, nature, and female iconography.